CodingWithRene/WebDevelopment/ReadMe.txt

-This repository contains the source code for the projects completed in the "Web Development Basics" playlist.
+This repository contains the source code for the projects in the "Web Development Basics" playlist.